coders-school/desktop-business-app/documentation/building_and_running_tests.md

 # **BUILDING TESTS**
 ---
-NOTE: it may be obvious, but if anything in `backend` module changes it has to be rebuild before `tests` module is build.
+NOTE: it may be obvious, but if anything in `backend` changes it has to be rebuild before `tests` module is build.
 Any of the ways may be used for building.

 ## Building backend and tests manually